mikzuit/fair-job-offer/README.md

 # The Fair job offer repository

-This project intend to be an aid for developers, Software Engineers, DevOps mainly but since job offers work the same way this could be applied to others careers.
+This project intend to be an aid for developers, Software Engineers, DevOps mainly but since job offers work the same way this could be applied to any other careers.
 As basic reasons to this project cration you should know:

 ## Why this project was created